M365 Configuration as Code - Technical Guidance

 Components

 - Azure DevOps Pipelines - Azure Pipelines are an Azure DevOps service for continuous integration and continuous delivery (CI/CD).
-Azure Pipelines are used to test and build your code and ship it to any target.
-You can also use Azure Pipelines to implement quality gates to help ensure that you deploy changes in a controlled and consistent manner.
+Azure Pipelines are used to implement quality gates and ensure that changes are deployed in a controlled and consistent manner.

 - Managed DevOps Pool - Managed DevOps Pools in Azure DevOps provide a fully managed service where virtual machines or containers powering the agent pools used to run the pipelines, offering seamless scalability and management for CI/CD pipelines.